-If you’ve determined that your kids are ready for it this summer, but you’re still wondering how to keep your kids safe when they’re home alone, make sure you’re following these guidelines:
+If you’ve determined that your kids are ready to stay home by themselves, but you’re still wondering how to keep them safe, make sure you’re following these guidelines:

-Leave a cellphone with your child so that he or she can check in with you via text.
-Make sure your child knows how to reach someone else — a trusted neighbor, friend or family member — in case he or she cannot get ahold of you.
+Leave a cell phone with your child to check in with you via text.
+Make sure your child knows how to reach someone else — a trusted neighbor, friend or family member — in case you can’t be reached.

 Emergency contact info